Embracing the opposite of victimhood: how to overcome adversity and thrive

 Some Holocaust survivors have chosen to speak out about their experiences in order to educate others about the horrors of the Holocaust and to prevent similar atrocities from occurring in the future.
 Others have chosen to create new lives for themselves and their families, building successful careers, raising children, and making positive contributions to their communities.

 In either case, these survivors have shown that it is possible to overcome even the most devastating of circumstances and to live meaningful and fulfilling lives.
+What's the opposite of victim?
 They embody the opposite of victimhood by taking control of their growth and shaping their own destinies, rather than allowing themselves to be defined by their past suffering.

 How to stop being a victim